Dear Balaji,

 Dear gsk42,

-Please read thread carefully, understand the subject and post your comments.
-Here discussion is about a employee who is absconding from the 2nd day of joining new job and not about employee absconding for 2 days.
+Please read the thread carefully, understand the subject, and post your comments.
+Here, the discussion is about an employee who is absconding from the 2nd day of joining a new job and not about an employee absconding for 2 days.

 From India, Pune